eleda77/eleda77.github.io/docs/vocab_list.md

 **welch** - to avoid doing something you have promised to do, especially not to pay a debt (a welcher)

 **welchet** - made up by Pratchett but "a type of waistcoat worn by certain clock-makers"

+**welter** - to roll, toss, or heave, as waves or the sea; to lie bathed in or be drenched in something, especially blood; a confused mass; a jumble or muddle

+**whiffle** - (of the wind) to blow unsteadily or in gusts; to emit or produce a light whistling or puffing sound

 **whilom** - formerly; in the past; erstwhile